nemaload/compeval/README.Docker.md

 ### Execution

-The `ce-run` command will run the computation executable (the contents of the `exec` file as usual) within a Docker container.
-The parameters of the executable run in the container then explicitly refer to the global file storage mount point within the container.
-The current working directory of the executable is the (bind mount of the) computation directory; it should be treated as read-only!
+The `ce-run` command will run the computation executable within a Docker container.
+Contrary to the standard setup, the `exec` file is *not* the executable to run in the container but only a path to the executable relative to the container root.

+The parameters of the executable run in the container have the same semantics as usual; they are valid to use within the container as-is.

+(One would expect the GFS and possibly even the computation directory to be available in the container.
+This is not the case so far due to the limitations of the current docker version so we do some horrid hacks to just make input/output work for now and make no other guarantees.)